A bit better: Variants of duality in geometric algebras with degenerate metrics: Comparison of and Hodge duality

 \section{Comparison of \poincare and Hodge duality}

-In keeping with the focus of this article on non-metric solutions, we now compare the duality maps $\PN$ and $\CR$.
+Since we are interested here with non-metric duality, we now compare the duality maps $\PN$ and $\CR$.
 Tab. \ref{tab:j3d} reveals that, expressed in coordinates, the two maps are identical but have different target spaces.
 Accordingly, the only difference is that the index set of the values appears in $\PN$ as \textit{superscripts} while $\CR$ uses them as \textit{subscripts}.

 In light of this, it might seem surprising that only $\PN$ is coordinate-free.
 How can we understand this?
 We define a map $\RL: G \rightarrow G^*$ by $\RL = \PN \circ \CR^{-1}$.
 Consult the diagram below In the special coordinates that we have introduced above, $\RL$ simply \textit{\textbf{r}aises the indices}.
 What is $\RL$ doing geometrically?